metalim/adventofcode.2019.python/README.md

   * [r/adventofcode](https://www.reddit.com/r/adventofcode/) - subreddit with solutions and discussions.
 [Visualizations](https://www.reddit.com/r/adventofcode/search?q=flair_name%3A%22Visualization%22&restrict_sr=1&sort=new) are nice.

 * Other challenges/exercises:
   * [Exercism](https://exercism.io/) - exercises in many language tracks.
 Submit code.
 Can see other solutions.
-Can request mentor.
+Tasks are mostly trivial.
+Can request mentor to improve you coding style.
+I was very satisfied with Go mentor *bitfield*.
   * [Codewars](https://www.codewars.com/) - programming tasks in many languages.
 Submit code.
 Can see other solutions.
+1 kyu (hardest level) katas often question your understanding of language internals.
   * [Project Euler](https://projecteuler.net/) - probably the oldest programming challenge resource.
+Heavily math-based.
 Submit answers.
   * Will not include link to Topcoder, as their website now looks like marketing sh↓t.
-Never used.
+Never used, probably never will.